facebookincubator/velox/velox/docs/develop/types.rst

 =====

 Velox supports both scalar types and complex types.
-Scalar types include a fixed set of physical types, and an extensible set of logical types.
+Scalar types are categorized into a fixed set of physical types, and an extensible set of logical types.
 Physical types determine the in-memory layout of the data.
-Logical types add semantics to a physical type.
+Logical types add additional semantics to a physical type.

 Physical Types
 ~~~~~~~~~~~~~~